Kramatorsk: Early history

-Kramatorsk came into being in the second half of the 19th century when a station on the Kursk-Kharkiv-Azov Railway.
+Kramatorsk came into being in the second half of the 19th century when a station on the Kursk-Kharkiv-Azov Railway was built.
 The station was originally called Kram-na-Tore in 1868 but this was later contracted into Kramatorsk and the town of Kramatorsk developed around the railway station, becoming a major urban settlement in the north of Donetsk Oblast with several heavy machine production facilities.
 In 1885 in area were found deposits of chaulk, sand, sandstone, valuable clays, mineral dyes which provided construction of building materials.
 In 1887 Belgian investors (Stertzer and Sons) built a factory of refractory materials near Kramatorsk rail station.
 In 1896 the German firm "W.Fizner and K.Hamper" opened a machine factory manufacturing its products for local mining and rail industries.
 The factory was also producing its own metal.
-Just before the 1905 Russian Revolution, during the 1901-1904 production of cast iron at the factory tripled and accounted for 4.5 millions of poods.
-Number of employed workers at the factory has doubled during that period (1900-1904) to some 1,460.
+Just before the 1905 Russian Revolution, during the 1901–1904 production of cast iron at the factory tripled and accounted for 4.5 millions of poods.
+Number of employed workers at the factory has doubled during that period (1900–1904) to some 1,460.
 The workers of the factory were peasants hired from nearby villages, while managing personnel was predominantly foreigners.
 During the Soviet period that factory was known as the Old Kramatorsk Machine-Building Plant.
-A factory worker for one 11-12 hour work day was receiving around 70 kopecks to 1 ruble and 10 kopecks.
+A factory worker for one 11–12 hour work day was receiving around 70 kopecks to 1 ruble and 10 kopecks.
 A primary medical institution for the factory was a regional hospital in Sloviansk (about 15 km), while in Kramatorsk was a small local clinic with no more than 12 beds.
 At that time around the settlement appeared smaller iron shops that belonged to Vykov merchants.
 Employed at least 70 craftsmen, they were producing plowshares, horseshoes, shovels.
 The settlement accounted for two steam-powered mills, blacksmith shops, grain crusher mill.